-Everything You Should Know about Filing Personal Bankruptcy in Canada
+Everything You Should Know About Personal Bankruptcy in Canada

 Understanding the Bankruptcy Process in Canada

 The bankruptcy process is not there to punish you.
 As mentioned, it is designed to give people a way to eliminate their debt so they can start their financial lives over.
 Most people who end up trying to understand what happens in bankruptcy and considering how to declare bankruptcy got into their position due to unfortunate circumstances.

 For example, if you spend all your money each month on the necessities (your home, food, clothing, transportation, etc.) you won’t be able to save any money.
 Without savings, unexpected expenses could cause you to go into debt.
 If your car breaks down and you need to pay an expensive repair bill, this increases your debt.
 If your roof starts leaking, this increases your debt.
 If you or your spouse gets sick or loses a job, the reduced income could cause your debt to increase even more.
 Over time, all these debts start to add up and you find yourself unable to pay them down.
 This is the situation that personal bankruptcy is designed for.

 If you are in such a situation, it’s important to understand how bankruptcies work, the requirements to file bankruptcy, the consequences of bankruptcy, and everything about the bankruptcy process.

 How to File/Declare for Personal Bankruptcy